Home / Blog / How Battery Technology Impacts Heated Clothing Performance (Capacity, Safety, Runtime)

 Why Cheap Batteries Are Dangerous

 Bad BMS – overheating – fire hazard; I have witnessed a test of uncertified packs swelling, which could cause burns to gloves.
+Proper protection systems are essential to prevent these risks in wearable applications — our guide to battery safety for heated apparel details BMS features, required certifications, and manufacturing best practices.

 How Battery Technology Directly Impacts Heating Performance